-Ainu Running Stitch is a type of running stitch that comes from indigenous people of northern Japan, known as the Ainu.
-I discovered this stitch via Queeniepatch.
-Visit Queenie to read more about the stitch.
+Ainu Running Stitch is a type of running stitch.
+It comes from the indigenous people of northern Japan and southeastern Russia, known as the Ainu.
+It was traditionally used on embroidered garments.

-Apart from traditional applications Ainu Running Stitch lends itself to experimenting with different thickness of threads, different coloured threads and even adding beads on the thread that runs between the running stitch.
+Apart from traditional applications, Ainu Running Stitch lends itself to experimenting with different thicknesses of threads, different coloured threads, and even adding beads on the thread that runs between the running stitches.

 How to work Ainu Running Stitch